jpsca/sqla-wrapper/docs/docs/sqlalchemy-wrapper.md

 - `db.registry`: A registry instance
 - `db.create_all()` and `db.drop_all()` methods to create and drop tables according to the models.

-## Using it in a web application
+## Web applications

 In a web application or a multithreaded environment you need to call `db.session.remove()` when a request/thread ends.

 Use your framework's `on_teardown` hook (whatever the name), to do that.
 For example, in `Flask`:

 ```python
 @app.teardown_appcontext